 🇫🇷 France vs 🇱🇹 Lithuania: crypto licensing compared

 Choosing between France and Lithuania for a crypto licence starts with who you will answer to: AMF (Autorite des marches financiers) grants and supervises the CASP authorisation; ACPR (Banque de France) gives binding assent on AML/CFT and prudential aspects via a joint examination team. on one side, Bank of Lithuania (Lietuvos bankas) - single competent authority.
 Publicly selective stance: wants few, solid firms rather than the ~370-strong legacy VASP pool. on the other, via the MiCA CASP authorisation (French 'agrement PSCA'); replaces the legacy PSAN regime (mandatory AML registration + optional licence).
 A single authorisation covers the 10 MiCA services. and the MiCA Crypto-Asset Service Provider (CASP) authorisation under Title V of Reg (EU) 2023/1114; replaced the national VASP registration.
 Single passportable licence covering the services applied for. respectively.
-The two regimes differ on 5 of 9 tracked decision dimensions, including local substance and application cost.
-Every figure behind the comparison carries a last-verified date and a primary source.
+The public fields are shown below, with the full dated and sourced comparison included with access.

 | Dimension |